 - Mix both the batters well.
 Cover the bowl with a lid and keep it in a warm spot.
 Let the batter rest for 8-10 hours depending on the weather.

 - When the batter ferments, add salt mix well.
-Add some water to adjust the consistency.
-It should be very thick yet flowing.

 - Prepare the idli steamer and grease the moulds.
 Pour the idli matter to the moulds.
 Don’t fill them upto the brim.

 - Place the idli moulds in the steamer and close the lid.
 Steamthe idlis for 10-12 minutes.

 - Carefully remove the moulds out of the steamer and allow them to cool for a while.
 Remove the idlis using a spoon and transfer them to a casserole to keep warm.

 - Idli recipe is ready.
 Serve hot with sambar or chutney.
 Enjoy.